piyushatri7/Software-systems-development/lab activity 4/README.md

   - The background wallpaper is not affected by dropdown list.

-# add images named 'tokyo1.jpg' and 'tokyo2.jpg' in current folder.
+### Add images named 'tokyo1.jpg' and 'tokyo2.jpg' in current folder.